TriassicSalamander/nimagen_snakemake/README.md

 ```

 ## Creating Environment
-It is recommended to use mamba (https://github.com/mamba-org/mamba) to create the environment, rather than conda.
+It is recommended to use mamba (https://github.com/mamba-org/mamba) to create the environment, rather than conda.<br/>
 Mamba can be installed by:
 ```
 conda install mamba -n base -c conda-forge